aedanvalle/Software_Engineering_362_Project/README.md

 5) After retriving the single day forecast or 5 day, please exit the program and start it up again to enter another city.
 It needs to be fixed to handle more iterations within the same program.
 It's a work in progress and might be fixed sometime in the future.

+NOTE: please see the picture of the resulting output to display what the result is supposed to look like.